kamilburda/batcher/docs/sections/Customization.md

 It is also possible to run Batcher without an interactive dialog, e.g. for automation purposes.

-The `plug-in-batch-export-layers` procedure exports layers with the specified or last used (or saved) settings, depending on the value of the `run-mode` parameter.
+The `plug-in-batch-export-layers` procedure exports layers with the specified or the last used settings, depending on the value of the `run-mode` parameter.
+Likewise, `plug-in-batch-edit-layers` runs batch editing layers with the specified/last used settings.

-You can run `plug-in-batch-export-layers` with settings imported from a file (obtained via `Settings → Export Settings...` in the plug-in dialog) by specifying the `settings-file` parameter.
+You can also run `plug-in-batch-export-layers` or `plug-in-batch-edit-layers` with [settings imported from a file](Usage.md#managing-settings) by specifying the `settings-file` parameter.
 In that case, the `run-mode` must be `Gimp.RunMode.NONINTERACTIVE` and all other procedure arguments will be ignored (since these arguments will be assigned values from the settings file).

-The `plug-in-batch-export-layers-quick` procedure exports layers instantly, always with the last used settings.
+The `plug-in-batch-export-layers-quick` and `plug-in-batch-edit-layers-quick` procedures perform export/editing with always the last used settings.